I am a journalist, researcher, and lecturer in media based in London. I also photograph.

 My trajectory using photography started during my degree in journalism.
 At university, I could experiment with borrowed cameras while trying to follow a tradition of 'realistic' photography much inherited from the supremacy of photographing for the media.

 After living in various parts of the world, I learned about the value of carrying my camera around.
-I was set to register scenes randomly.
+I set out to register scenes randomly.
 I never knew what I was doing or why.
-20 years later, I developed a portfolio that comprises these impressions repurposed into lines of inquiry.
+Twenty years later, I developed a portfolio that comprises these impressions repurposed into lines of inquiry.

 Here on the website, I introduced a small sample of each series.
-After all these years, I realised that my work does not only lack the technical skills of the so-called professional photographers, as it also approaches urban life from a very intimate, untransferable perspective.
+After all these years, I realised that my work has a take on urban life from a very intimate, untransferable perspective.

-If I could define what I do, I would say I portray my and other people's desires, I observe public life as de-institutionalised or devoid of meaning as possible, and I spot relationships between people and their immediate space.
+If I could define what I do, I would say I portray desires while observing public life as de-institutionalised or devoid of meaning as possible.
+I like to spot relationships between people and their immediate space.